CBD as an Alternative Holistic Medicine Treatment in Florida

 The Flambeau Ojibwas steeped the stalk and root of the A. cannabinum hemp plant to make a tea for women.
 By extracting the natural therapeutic benefits of CBD in the hemp plant, the tea helped keep the kidneys free and healthy during pregnancy.
 Similarly, the Meskwakis tribe used hemp extracts high in CBD in a formula to treat womb injuries.
 The Pillager Ojibwas tribe also featured the “sacred root” in their medicine-lodge ceremony.
 The high CBD hemp root was placed on live coals.
 The incense was then inhaled to relieve throat trouble and headache complaints and to purify the mind, body, and soul.

-CBD as a Candidate for Holistic Medicine Florida?
+CBD as Alternative Holistic Medicine Treatment in Florida?

-Mental and physical processes go hand in hand.
-Oftentimes, treating a mental symptom cures the physical manifestation of illness.
+Mental and physical processes go hand in hand for optimal health.
+Often, treating a mental symptom cures the physical manifestation of illness.
 And vice versa: treating physical symptoms can impact our mental states.
-The fundamental argument for CBD as an alternative medicine is that it impacts both the mental AND the physical without making you feel “high” or “stoned”.
+The fundamental argument for CBD as alternative medicine is that it impacts both the mental AND the physical without making you feel “high” or “stoned.”

 CBD products are now in states across the country since hemp, a critical source of CBD, was legalized last year.
 CBD and other cannabinoids in the family of cannabis (and hemp) plants have a well-documented history in the treatment of debilitating conditions including chronic pain, PTSD, cancer, epilepsy, HIV/AIDS, MS, muscular dystrophy, Parkinson’s, Crohn’s, glaucoma, ALS (Lou Gehrig’s), anxiety, depression, and a host of other diseases and complaints.